 Gazelle is a website that allows users to buy and sell used technology including iPhones and Samsung Galaxy phones.
 You input the specs for your device and they'll provide you with an instant quote.
 If you accept, they send you a shipping label so you can mail your phone.Show Hide more

 - Sells the latest models from quality brands

 - Gazelle Rewards program

 - $15 restocking fee if you return a phone

 Is Gazelle Legit?

-Gazelle is a real site that pays people for their old devices.
-Because they inspect each phone and tablet before it goes live on the site, and it runs the devices through a security check to ensure it hasn’t been stolen, you can trust that the phone you buy will be legit.
+Gazelle is a legitimate site that pays for your used technology.
+They inspect each phone and tablet before it goes live on the site and run the devices through a security check to ensure it hasn’t been stolen, so as a buyer, you can trust that the phone you purchase will be legit.